 Normally it will be the vicar or volunteer staff who will be organising the updates to speaker systems.
 They generally know very little about what they need to create great sound within the church.
 This is where Old Barn Audio will help and advise, giving all the options of what is available and what would be best for the specific venue.

-Church sound systems can be very simple and unobtrusive, from just a few speakers and a microphone, serving less than a hundred, to a full blown line array system, offering sound reinforcement to many thousands.
+Church sound systems can be very simple and unobtrusive.
+From just a few speakers and a microphone, serving less than a hundred perhaps.
+To a full blown line array system, offering sound reinforcement to many thousands.
 More and more, Old Barn Audio are installing new speaker systems into churches, mosques and synagogues, as they move on and require great sound, up to date technology and perfect hearing for all parishioners.